corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 - IAM roles v.s.
 Resource-based policies
 	- When you assume a role (user, application or service), you give up your original permissions and take the permissions assigned to the role
 	- Resource-based policy: Lambda, SNS, SQS, CloudWatch Logs, API Rule Gateway...
-	- IAM role: the recommended approach for granting permissions to AWS resources like EC2 instances, S3 buckets, Kinesis stream, Systems Manager Run Command, ECS task...
+	- **IAM role: the recommended approach for granting permissions to AWS resources like EC2 instances, S3 buckets, Kinesis stream, Systems Manager Run Command, ECS task...
 	- IAM group is typically used for managing permissions for multiple users
-		- IAM users are meant for individual human users or applications
+	- **IAM users are meant for individual human users or applications.** Users are people within your organization, and can be grouped.
+Users don’t have to belong to a group, and user can belong to multiple groups
 	- IAM policies are used in combination with IAM roles, users, and groups to define permissions within AWS environments.
-They allow for granular access control, centralized management of permissions, and flexibility in defining security policies.
+They allow for granular access control, centralized management of permissions, and flexibility in defining security policies.**

 - Permission boundaries
 	- IAM permission boundaries complement IAM users or roles by setting a limit on the maximum permissions that can be assigned to them.